basarabam/Loan-converter-R-Shiny/README.md

 # Loan-converter-R-Shiny
-This is Shiny app code, for loan amortization plans and loan conversion from CHF tp.
+This is Shiny app code, for loan amortization plans and loan conversion from CHF to EUR, on loan first payment day.

 App preview: https://basaraba.shinyapps.io/loan_converter/